 Online Master’s in Communication Programs in Minnesota

-Currently there are four online master’s in communication programs in Minnesota.
+Currently there are five online master’s in communication programs in Minnesota.
 Online programs provide greater access to graduate education, which is important for students who cannot relocate for graduate school and for students who do not live in commuting distance to a campus-based program.
 For students in Rochester or Duluth, or for students who live in Northern or Western Minnesota, an online program may be the only option for graduate studies in communication.
 (Currently, the University of Minnesota campuses in Duluth, Rochester and Crookston, Bemidji State University, and Winona State University do not offer master’s in communication programs.)

-Minnesota State University, Mankato has online versions of their Master of Science in Communication Studies program and their Master of Science in Technical Communication program, which are equivalent in curriculum structure and course requirements to their on-campus counterparts.
-Furthermore, Minnesota State University, Mankato offers a Master of Science in Communication and Composition jointly through its School of Communication and English Department.
+Minnesota State University, Mankato has online versions of their Master of Science in Communication Studies program and their Master of Science in Technical Communication program, which are equivalent in curriculum structure, emphasis areas, and course requirements to their on-campus counterparts.
+Furthermore, Minnesota State University, Mankato offers an online Master of Science in Communication and Composition jointly through its School of Communication and English Department.
 This program is geared towards students who are interested in teaching communication and English composition at a technical or community college.
 This program features courses in communication pedagogy, teaching communication studies, concepts in writing instruction, and composition theory, followed by pedagogy-focused electives in areas such as speech and debate, conflict management, rhetoric, creative writing, argumentation theory, writing and literature, and persuasive writing on public issues.

 The University of Minnesota Twin Cities offers an online MS in Scientific and Technical Communication that prepares students for careers in online communications design, information architecture, environmental and medical communication, social media, and more.
 The program features core courses in graduate studies in technical and scientific communication, information design, visual rhetoric, usability in technical communication, editing and style for technical communicators, proposal writing and grant management, and science and health writing.